top of page

 Bandit Shocks showing rebound and compression

 Rebound adjustment controls how fast your shock extends after it compresses.
+When your UTV hits a bump, rock, or uneven trail section, the process is as follows:

 1. The shock compresses.